AurumAcademy/netlify-aurumacademy/src/content/plans.md

   - name: Robotics Recruit
     icon: /svg/sam.svg
-    text: For the ones who want to put it all together interact to make awesome robots!
+    text: For the ones who want to put it all together to make awesome robots!
     items:
       - name: Robotics Kit
       - name: Programming Principles